damon005/Bookstore/README.md

 # 📚 Bookstore Management System

-Developed a full-stack Bookstore Management System using Spring Boot and Thymeleaf following MVC design pattern, with complete CRUD functionality and MySQL integration.
+This is a full-stack Bookstore Management System using Spring Boot and Thymeleaf following MVC design pattern, with complete CRUD functionality and MySQL integration.

 ---